-If you are someone you know has experienced winter SAD, the key symptoms are lower energy, oversleeping, feeling tired and listless during the daytime.
+If you are someone you know has experienced winter SAD, the key symptoms are lower energy, oversleeping, feeling tired, and listless during the daytime.
 And for many, over-eating and weight gain is another hallmark of the disorder.

 In the summertime, the symptoms of SAD are often the exact reverse – marked by an acute sense of restlessness and agitation.
 Instead of oversleeping, many suffer from insomnia and a lack of appetite, which causes unwanted weight loss.
 Sometimes summer SAD leads to significant anxiety and even anger.

-Magazine covers, streaming services and social media can also add to the stress, bringing on the FOMO effect – Fear Of Missing Out.
+Magazine covers, streaming services, and social media can also add to the stress, bringing on the FOMO effect – Fear Of Missing Out.
 Our smartphones fill with photos, texts, and tweets from people having “fun-in-the-sun.”
 For some, it might start to seem like everyone is at the beach, having a great time, leaving those stuck at home suffering from summer SAD feeling isolated and depressed.

 Timing Is Everything

-An abundance of sunlight plays a surprising role the depression that springs from summer SAD.
+An abundance of sunlight plays a surprising role in the depression that springs from summer SAD.
 It’s rarely mentioned, but there is now some increasing awareness of the downside of too much light.
 The disruption of our internal circadian clock is the cause.
 An excess of bright light can slow melatonin production which our body needs to get ready to sleep, and this, in turn, causes insomnia.

 Hot Time Summer in The City

 It may be hard for the sun worshipers among us to understand, but the high temperatures of summer can feel oppressive and uncomfortable for some.
 And for those who feel miserable, it is common to lose a gusto for eating.
 Systematic eating schedules help with regulating our moods.
 When schedules are disrupted, moods swings can occur.